ModyQyW/vite-plugin-stylelint/README.md

 When lint in worker, Vite build process will be faster.
 Vite build process will not be stopped, even with errors shown in terminal.

-It is similar with [vite-plugin-checker](https://github.com/fi3ework/vite-plugin-checker), but [vite-plugin-checker](https://github.com/fi3ework/vite-plugin-checker) can show you errors in browsers.
+It is similar with [vite-plugin-checker](https://github.com/fi3ework/vite-plugin-checker), but [vite-plugin-checker](https://github.com/fi3ework/vite-plugin-checker) can show you errors and warnings in browsers.

 ### `lintOnStart`